-In a pre pack or sale the new entity that is acquiring the assets of the insolvent entity ought to apply for a new operator licence as early as possible - at least 8 weeks (12 is better) prior to the completion of the sale.
-Administrators should consider applying to the Traffic Commissioner under specific rules_ for permission to continue to operate vehicles during the administration of the insolvent entity.
+In a pre pack or sale the new entity that is acquiring the assets of the insolvent entity ought to apply for a new operator licence as early as possible - we recommend at least 8-12 weeks prior to the completion of the sale.
+Administrators should consider applying to the Traffic Commissioner under specific rules - for permission to continue to operate vehicles during the administration of the insolvent entity.
 Is this always practical??
-This is a complex legal area and we would advice taking legal advice if you are considering a pre pack or sale.
+This is a complex legal area and we would advise taking legal advice if you are considering a pre pack or sale.

 So what about if the firm enters into a CVA?

 Simple, there is no change of ownership and the firm can continue to operate under its licence.
 In fact one of our clients (see haulage CVA case study) was advised that the firm could be pre packed and the operators licence would not be a problem.
 Instead, the firm preferred to go down the CVA route and is doing very well now.

 Worried about poor cashflow?
 Feel you have got into a bit of a mess?
 Covid-19?, How to pay wages on pay day?
 For reassuring advice on a range of issues download our free Ultimate Guide For Worried Directors today.
 Or just call us on 0800 9700539